 Distribution & Ecology

 This tropical tree occurs in KwaZulu-Natal, Mpumalanga and Limpopo.
-It is also found in Madagascar, Swaziland, Mozambique and northwards.
-It is common along permanent riverbanks and in riverine-fringed forests up to an altitude of 2 000m.
+It is also found in Madagascar, Swaziland, northern central and extreme southern Mozambique and northwards into tropical Africa.
+It is also found in Madagascar.
+This plant is common along permanent riverbanks and in riverine-fringed forests up to an altitude of 2 000m.
 Rameron pigeons consume the Fruit and aid with seed dispersal.
 Game browse the Leaves.

 Boon, R. 2010.
 Pooley’s Trees of eastern South Africa.
 Flora and Fauna Publications Trust, Durban.

 Burrows, J.E., Burrows, S.M., Lotter, M.C. & Schmidt, E. 2018.
 Trees and Shrubs Mozambique.
 Publishing Print Matters (Pty) Ltd. Noordhoek, Cape Town.
 2018.

 Coates Palgrave, M. 2002.
 Keith Coates Palgrave Trees of Southern Africa, edn 3.
 Struik, Cape Town.